Free Shipping on Orders $75+ - Ends 4/22/18

 1. Cacti, agaves, and tap-rooted succulents (Aloinopsis, Titanopsis, Nananthus) should be transplanted bare-root.
 Let the soil in the pot dry out for a few days.
 Then remove the pot and gently loosen the soil so it falls away from the roots.
 Trim off any broken roots.
 Bare root plants should then be planted into a shallow hole.
 Spread out the roots evenly and sprinkle the soil into the hole until full.
 The base of the plant should rest on top of the soil.
 Mulch with a 1⁄2”-1” thick layer of pea-sized gravel around the base of the plant to protect it from contact with soggy soil over the winter months.
 (See planting diagram on page 12 of our Planting Guide.)

-2. Succulents with fibrous roots (Ruschia, Delosperma, Sedums and others) need not be transplanted bare-root, instead the root ball should be scored and roughed out like other perennials.
+2. Succulents with fibrous roots (Ruschia, Delosperma, Sedum, and others) need not be transplanted bare-root, instead, the root ball should be scored and roughed out like

 3. Potted plants require more frequent, regular watering, especially if the weather is hot and dry.